Marc Rich, 'King of Oil' pardoned by Clinton, dies at 78

 “He was doing well.
 He told me he was doing a little bit of business.
 ‘I enjoy doing business,’ he said.”

-Additional reporting by David Brunnstrom, Ron Bousso, Caroline Copley, Emma Thomasson, Clara Ferreira-Marques, Dmitry Zhdannikov, Emma Farge, Tom Miles, Josephine Mason and David Sheppard; Writing by Peter Millership; Editing by Philippa Fletcher, Peter Graff and Prudence Crowther
+Additional reporting by David Brunnstrom, Ron Bousso, Caroline Copley, Emma Thomasson, Clara Ferreira-Marques, Dmitry Zhdannikov, Emma Farge, Tom Miles and Josephine Mason; Writing by Peter Millership; Editing by Philippa Fletcher and Peter Graff